 Kids have always been doing chores around the home and helping out to earn a bit of pocket money in return.
 Apps can make the process easier and more fun, helping kids learn about money and saving.

-Mydoh is one of the most popular apps that teach kids about financial basics, including earning and spending money.
+Mydoh is one of the most popular apps that teaches kids about financial basics, including earning and spending money.

-But there are other similar apps like Walo, iAllowance and Treasure.
+However, there are other similar apps like Walo, iAllowance, and Treasure.
 So how do they compare?
 This guide will examine what these apps provide to help you decide the best alternative to Mydoh in Canada.

 Best Mydoh Alternatives in Canada